-Alice Boleyn was the daughter of Sir William Boleyn (1447-October 10, 1505) and Margaret Butler (1465-1539/40), daughter of the earl of Ormond, and married Sir Robert Clere of Ormesby St. Margaret, Norfolk (c.1453-August 10, 1529), as his second wife, in 1506, by whom she had three sons, Sir John (c.1511-1557), Richard, and Sir Thomas (d.
+Alice Boleyn was the daughter of Sir William Boleyn (1447-October 10, 1505) and Margaret Butler (1465-1539/40), daughter of the earl of Ormond, and married Sir Robert Clere of Ormesby St. Margaret, Norfolk (c.1453-August 10, 1529), as his second wife, in 1506, by whom she had three sons, Sir John (c.1511-1557), Richard (d. before 1538), and Sir Thomas (d.
 April 14, 1545).
 In 1520 she was at the Field of Cloth of Gold.
 Around 1528, Thomas Cromwell defended her in an action for debt.
 On her husband's death, most of the estate went to his first wife's son but Alice received nearly twenty manors, most on the east coast of Norfolk, for life.
 His will, dated August 1, 1529, was proved July 4, 1531.
 In 1533, Princess Elizabeth was given a household at Hatfield with her half sister Mary as a lady in waiting.
 Lady Clere, who was Anne Boleyn's aunt, was made governess to the Lady Mary, as the king's out-of-favor elder daughter was then known.
 She is reputed to have befriended Mary.
-Her sister, Anne, was in charge of the joint household.
+Her sister, Anne, Lady Shelton, was in charge of the joint household.
 Alice made her will on October 28, 1538.
 It was proved January 23, 1538/9.
-She was buried at Ormesby St. Margaret.
+She was buried in the church of St. Margaret, Ormesby.

 AMATA BOLEYN (c.1485-1543+)